Get notified of page updates

 BRAF inhibitor (type of kinase inhibitor) Unresectable or melanoma

-Combined with Mektovi (binimetinib), for the treatment of patients with unresectable or melanoma
+Combined with Mektovi (binimetinib), for the treatment of people with unresectable or melanoma

 BRAF V600E or V600K tumor mutation